 The American city of Boston, Massachusetts, has many nicknames due to its history.
 Some of these include “The Hub“, “The Olde Towne”, and “Beantown” (often used by both sailors and locals, referring to the regional dish of baked beans).

-Boston is the one of the oldest and the second largest city in the American northeast, after New York City.
+Boston is one of the oldest and the second-largest city in the American northeast, after New York City.
 It’s is a liberal place and a center for education and research.
 The city offers high-tech facilities, exemplary health care, and quality education.

 Things To Do In Boston

 Boston area has a lot of things to do and most of them can be accessed by public transportation (subway) or ride-sharing services (Uber, etc.).
 That said, a lot of the attractions are in the surrounding area and would a rental car.

 So, please plan ahead using our guide and give it at least 4 days.
 The more days you have the better.
 (But then don’t we all love to travel forever.)

 Also, since it is a decent-sized city, we are going to break your itinerary into smaller chunks based on geographic region.
 You can make your own to-do list as time allows and create your own travel plan.

 Many popular sights visitors expect to see are not actually in Boston but in the surrounding towns.
 This travel guide covers the “entire” Greater Boston Area.

 Boston is best explored by dividing it into 8 major touristy areas: